Fields of social work and how they differ from one another

 Mental health social workers

 It is estimated that at least one in every five adults in the US lives with a mental health illness.
 As of 2021, nearly 58 million Americans had been diagnosed with mental illness.
-The illnesses vary, as does the severity, and social workers provide the bulk of mental health carers in the country.
+The diseases vary, as does the severity, and social workers provide the bulk of mental health carers in the country.

-Clinical social workers provide most of the services that are needed in mental health treatment.
+Clinical social workers provide most of the services needed in mental health treatment.
 The average clinical social worker helps people who suffer addiction issues caused by either alcohol or drugs.
 They also work with those who suffer from mental health problems due to a variety of other reasons.

-Where hospitalization or institutionalization is required, the social worker helps find the most ideal solution and gain admission for their client.
+Where hospitalization or institutionalization is required, the social worker helps find the ideal solution and gain admission for their client.
 They keep track of their progress and intervene whenever necessary.

 Gerontology social workers

 This is a growing field, and there is demand for it.
 According to the US Census Bureau, about 77 million baby boomers were born between 1946 and 1964.
 By 2012, about 66 million of them were still alive.
 These are just those who were born in America.
-When factoring in immigrants who were born within the same period, the number of living baby boomers is about 76 million.
+When factoring in immigrants born within the same period, the number of baby boomers is about 76 million.

 Legal and criminal justice social workers